-A lot of backpackers begin their Southeast Asia trips in Bangkok as a starting point.
+A lot of backpackers choose Bangkok as their starting point for a Southeast Asia trip.
 Unfortunately, most of them use the city as a transit point and don’t spend more than a couple of days here.
 Even though its reputation is different, I would classify Bangkok as a shy city.
 A city that takes some time to completely reveal itself to the traveler.
 That’s why I suggest spending at least 4-5 days here.
 If you want to see more than just temples, malls and traffic and fully experience the city, these Bangkok travel tips will surely come in handy.

 After you start experiencing the city you will see that there’s no medium ground in Bangkok.
 There will either be tall skyscrapers, grandiose palaces, and modern shopping malls, or smelly and filthy looking huts.
 That’s the story of the only Southeast Asian capital that never suffered a white conqueror.

 Few things about Bangkok History

 Bangkok has been the capital since 1782, after the fall of Ayutthaya and ever since it has been the main business and commercial hub of Thailand.
 Since Thailand was never anyone’s colony, the development of the city was following an independent path.
 However, western values have been adopted naturally, unlike its colonized neighbors.
 That’s why the city center looks metropolitan.
 But you can still find a lot of authentic streets throughout the city, which show pieces of authentic Thai culture.

 That’s why Bangkok isn’t for everyone, and therefore many people decide to skip it and head straight to the paradise beaches or rainforests.
 But I believe that this article will show you that Bangkok is worth visiting.